What credit score do you need for a personal loan?

-• Having a higher credit score may make it easier to qualify for a personal loan and get better loan terms, like a lower interest rate.
+• Having higher credit scores may make it easier to qualify for a personal loan and get better loan terms.

-• Some potential alternatives to personal loans include credit cards, balance transfers, peer-to-peer (P2P) lending companies and cash advances.
+• Credit cards, balance transfers, peer-to-peer (P2P) lending companies and cash advances are potential alternatives to personal loans.

 Monitor your credit for free